Ready to Grow Your Business Fast?

 If financial advisors want to create lists of leads and save them for later reference, you’ll have to pay for them.
 The ability to create even more targeted lists – not by the city, but within a 10-mile radius of your zip code – is available through a paid LinkedIn feature called Sales Navigator.

-LinkedIn’s Sales Navigator is a search tool designed to help financial services professionals find and connect using social media.
+LinkedIn’s Sales Navigator is a LinkedIn premium plan and a search tool designed to help financial services professionals find and connect using social media.
 It offers several features, such as the ability to send direct messages to non-connections, follow companies in the news and set up alerts for potential clients.

 People you may know